DPDK/dpdk/doc/guides/contributing/documentation.rst

    sudo apt-get -y install doxygen

    # Red Hat/Fedora.
-   sudo yum     -y install doxygen
+   sudo dnf     -y install doxygen

 `Sphinx`_ is a Python documentation tool for converting RST files to Html or to PDF (via LaTeX).
 For full support with figure and table captioning the latest version of Sphinx can be installed as follows: